lmweber/nnSVG/README.md

 remotes::install_github("lmweber/nnSVG")
 ```

-Note this currently requires the development version of the BRISC package containing additional updates.
+The current development version depends on the development version of the [BRISC](https://cran.r-project.org/package=BRISC) R package from GitHub, which can be installed as follows.

 ```
 remotes::install_github("ArkajyotiSaha/BRISC-extensions")